My Year of Gulps!

 COST: A$0

-FLYING TRAPEZE
+GULP# 5 FLYING TRAPEZE

 I have a fear of heights, so while I like the idea of trapeze, it scares the crap out of me.
 But that’s what this is all about.
 Facing fears.
 So off I headed, on a Saturday afternoon when really all I wanted to do was hang out at home.

 It was so much better than I expected.
 Yes, it was scary - standing on the platform 7m up, one hand on the bar, being told to grab the other, at which point there was only one way off.
 But I trusted in the instructors and I forced myself to trust in me and jumped.
-The first run through I wasn’t listening to what the instructor was saying - I was completely focused on what we’d been told to do on the static bar.
+I was buzzing after - the adrenaline still in my system might have had something to do with it.
+But it was also feeling chuffed at what I done (put a lot of that down to the instructors).
+So much better than hanging at home!

 COST: A$80

-SPEED DATING
+GULP#6 SPEED DATING

 The expectations were low coming into this.
-Surprisingly there were some takeaways (a future husband not being one of them).
+Surprisingly, there were some takeaways (a future husband not being one of them).

 Since the event conversations about the night have led to one possible business opportunity related to online dating and separately a business idea.
 It was a reminder of the value of opening new doors - even those we really don’t think will lead anywhere.
 We have no idea what might come of it.
 Our brains try to connect the dots between experiences and challenges encountered sometimes resulting in creative ideas and seeing new opportunities leading to unexpected results.